-Note that these results are from the Ansi character set (used on the Windows operating system).
+Note that these results shown are from the Ansi character set (used on the Windows operating system).

 One use of the CHAR function is when inserting line breaks into text.
 This is shown in the example below (Note that, in the Ansi character set, the line break is associated to the character set number 10):

-The easiest way to enable text wrapping in a cell is to use the Wrap Text button, which is located in the 'Alignment' group of the Home tab of the Excel ribbon (see below).
+The easiest way to enable text wrapping in a cell is to use the Wrap Text button, which is located in the 'Alignment' group, in the Home tab of the Excel ribbon (see below).